-54.01.1 To be deemed as eligible for competition in sidecar events on track racing circuits, the machine shall be in conformity with the following requirements:
+To be deemed as eligible for competition in Sidecar events on track racing circuits, the machine shall be in conformity with the following requirements:

-54.01.2 The motorcycle must have three rolling wheels.
-The sidecar wheel must be on the left of the machine.
+The motorcycle must have three rolling wheels.
+The Sidecar wheel must be on the left of the machine.
 The drive shall be transmitted to the track surface through the rear wheel of the motorcycle.

-54.01.3 The motorcycle must at all time carry a driver and a passenger.
+The motorcycle must at all times carry a driver and a passenger.

-- 54.01.4 Brakes are not permitted. - 54.01.5 Rear wheel suspension is optional. - 54.01.6 The passenger must sit astride the motorcycle. - 54.01.7 The motorcycle shall always race in a clockwise direction.
+Rear wheel suspension is optional.

+The passenger must sit astride the motorcycle.

+The motorcycle shall always race in a clockwise direction.